drug007/tracing_post/README.md

 con:
   - using breakpoints in some cases may be inconvenient, annoying or impossible.
-  - gdb pretty-printing provides "less pretty" output because lack of fulle Phobos support comparing to writefln approach
+  - gdb pretty-printing provides "less pretty" output because lack of fulle Phobos support comparing to writef approach
   - sometimes gdb is not available in production

 The point about hard breakpoint setting in gdb is based on the fact that to set a breakpoint in gdb you can use only an address, a line number or a function name (see [gdb manual](https://www.sourceware.org/gdb/onlinedocs/gdb/Set-Breaks.html#Set-Breaks)).
 Using an address is too low level and inconvenient.
 Line numbers are ephemerial and can easily be changed by developers so your scripts will be broken and this is annoying.
 Function name is convenient and stable but is useless if you need to place tracing probe inside a function.